thaitype/nammatham/packages/core/README.md

 This method will support full support type when bindings config is set, for example below:

-you can define your own `function.json` in Typescript object (as you can see the variable `functionConfig`), this will binding type into `ContextBindings` by using type utility `GetContextBindings`
+you can define your own `function.json` in Typescript object (as you can see the variable `bindings`), this will binding type into `ContextBindings` by using type utility `GetContextBindings`

 ```ts
 import { BaseFunction, Binding, functionName } from 'nammatham';